 We define free cash flow as net cash provided by operating activities in a period minus payments for property and equipment made in that period.
 We had net cash provided by operating activities of \$35.7 billion, \$28.8 billion and \$24.2 billion for fiscal 2024, 2023 and 2022, respectively.
 We generated free cash flow of \$15.1 billion, \$12.0 billion and \$11.1 billion for fiscal 2024, 2023 and 2022, respectively.
 The increase in net cash provided by operating activities in fiscal 2024 is primarily due to higher cash provided by operating income, as well as timing of certain payments and strategic inventory management as part of working capital initiatives, partially offset by payment of the remaining accrued opioid legal charges.
 Free cash flow for fiscal 2024 increased when compared to fiscal 2023 due to the increase in operating cash flows described above, partially offset by an increase of \$3.7 billion in capital expenditures to support our investment strategy.
 Net cash provided by operating activities for fiscal 2023 increased when compared to fiscal 2022 primarily due to moderated levels of inventory purchases, partially offset by a decline in operating income and the timing of certain payments.
-Free cash flow for fiscal 2023 increased when compared to fiscal 2022 due to the increase in net cash provided by operating activities described above, partially offset by an increase of \$3.8 billion in capital expenditures to support our investment strategy.
+Free cash flow for fiscal 2023 increased when compared to fiscal 2022 primarily due to moderated levels of inventory purchases, partially offset by a decline in operating income and the timing of certain payments.
+Free cash flow for fiscal 2023 increased when compared to fiscal 2022 primarily due to moderated levels of inventory purchases, partially offset by a decline in operating income and the timing of certain payments.
+Free cash flow for fiscal 2023 increased when compared to fiscal 2022 primarily due to moderated levels of inventory purchases, partially offset by an increase of \$3.8 billion in capital expenditures to support our investment strategy.